-Internet Search: Have students investigate the prototype FIDO rover that NASA engineers used to perform field tests on Earth before the Mars rovers Spirit and Opportunity reached Mars.
-Start your research at: http://marsprogram.jpl.nasa.gov/mer/fido/
+Internet Search: Have students investigate the prototypes of the Mars rovers that NASA engineers have used to perform field tests on Earth before the Mars.
+Start your research at:

 ContributorsDaria Kotys-Schwartz; Geoffrey Hill; Chris Yakacki; Malinda Schaefer Zarske; Janet Yowell

 Supporting ProgramIntegrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 The contents of this digital library curriculum were developed under a grant from the Fund for the Improvement of Postsecondary Education (FIPSE), U.S. Department of Education and National Science Foundation GK-12 grant no. 0338326.
 However, these contents do not necessarily represent the policies of the Department of Education or National Science Foundation, and you should not assume endorsement by the federal government.